Le subjonctif: the Subjunctive in French

-Le subjonctif (the subjunctive) is one of the French grammatical moods along with the indicative, the passive, the conditional and the imperative.
+The subjonctif (the subjunctive) is one of the French grammatical moods along with the indicative, passive, conditional and imperative moods.

-Master the use of the subjunctive mood in French grammar with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises.
+Master the use of the subjunctive mood in French grammar with Lingolia’s quick and easy examples, then put your knowledge to the test in the free exercises below.

 Zeichnung